Idealistic exponents: Tangent cone, ridge, characteristic polyhedra: Introduction

 Nevertheless the theory of these polyhedra goes beyond the situation over fields of characteristic zero.
 Another interesting application would be the reinterpretation of the strategy of \cite{CJS} in the language of idealistic exponents.
 Since Hironaka's characteristic polyhedron is intensively used in \cite{CJS} and \cite{HomeworkDim2} there is the need to introduce appropriate polyhedra in the setting of idealistic exponents.

-Another direction to go on would be to interpret the characteristic polyhedra of idealistic exponents in the language of Rees algebras which are used by Villamayor and his students to study singularities over perfect fields (\cite{AnaOrlandoSimpli}, \cite{AngelicaOrlandoElimination}, \cite{AnaMariOrlando}), or in the language of idealistic filtrations by Kawanoue and Matsuki \cite{IFPObergurgl}.
-The investigations on the behavior of the polyhedra in this theories might give new insight in their approaches.

 Given a regular scheme $ Z $ of finite type over $ \Spec ( \IZ ) $ we recall the notion of pairs $ \IE = ( J, b ) $, where $ J \subset \cO_Z $ is a quasi-coherent ideal sheaf and $ b \in \IZ_+ $ an integer.
 (Later this will be extended to $ b \in \IQ_+ $).
-Roughly speaking, two pairs are equivalent, denoted by $ \sim $, if they under go the same resolution process.
-Additionally, there is a technical part in the definition of $ \sim $ that the first condition is even true after adding some new variables.
+Roughly speaking, two pairs are equivalent, denoted by $ \sim $, if they undergo the same resolution process.
+Additionally, there is a technical part in the definition of $ \sim $ that the first condition is even true after adding finitely many new variables.
 The latter is a crucial property for proofs and is sometimes called Hironaka's trick.
 An idealistic exponent $ \IE_\sim $ denotes then the equivalence class of a pair $ \IE $ \wrt $ \sim $.

-To a pair $ \IE $ we can associate the tangent cone, the directrix and the ridge.
-The latter two are closely related: for example if the base field is perfect, then the reduced ideal of the ridge and the ideal of the directrix coincide.
+To a pair $ \IE $ and a point $ x \in Z $ we can associate the tangent cone, the directrix and the ridge of $ \IE$ at $ x $.
+The latter two are closely related: for example, if the residue field of the regular local ring $ \cO_{Z,x} $ is perfect, then the reduced ideal of the ridge and the ideal of the directrix coincide.
 A detailed discussion of this is given in Remark \ref{Rk:DirRid}.

 It was already shown in \cite{HiroIdExp} that the directrices of equivalent pairs coincide (perfect base field!).
-In order to reveal a similar relation for the tangent cone resp. the ridge we introduce the concepts of \emph{idealistic tangent cones $ \ITC_x ( \IE ) $, idealistic directrices $ \IDir_X ( \IE ) $, and idealistic ridges $ \IRid_x ( \IE ) $} of a pair $ \IE $ at a singular point $ x $.
-Whereas the first concept (of an idealistic variant of the tangent cone) already appears in the work of Benito and Villamayor (see section 1.2 in \cite{AngelicaOrlandoElimination}) or Kawanoue and Matsuki (see Definition 1.1.2 in \cite{IFPObergurgl}), the latter two are completely new.
+In order to reveal a similar relation for the tangent cone (resp.~the ridge) we introduce the concepts of \emph{idealistic tangent cone $ \ITC_x ( \IE ) $, idealistic directrix $ \IDir_x ( \IE ) $, and idealistic ridge $ \IRid_x ( \IE ) $} of a pair $ \IE $ at a singular point $ x $.
+Whereas the first concept (of an idealistic variant of the tangent cone) already appears in the work of Benito and Villamayor (see \cite[section 1.2]{AngelicaOrlandoElimination}) or Kawanoue and Matsuki (see \cite[Definition 1.1.2]{IFPObergurgl}), the latter two are new.
 We have